Last Updated on March 14, 2023 by Sravan

 11. PF payment due date ?

-The due date to pay the Provident fund (PF) of a month falls due on 15th of the succeeding month.
-The employer shall deposit 12% of salary as a PF contribution.
+The due date to pay the Provident fund (PF) of a month falls due on the 15th of the succeeding month.
+The employer shall deposit 12% of the salary as a PF contribution.

-The rate of PF contribution for most of the organizations is 12%.
+The rate of PF contribution for most organizations is 12%.

 Author is a Qualified CMA with rich industry experience for more than 6 years.
 He is an All India Ranker (AIR-101) in CMA and also a Semi-Qualified Chartered Accountant having a quite good experience in teaching the subjects of Accounting and Costing to the commerce aspirants.